hamzabourak/stubifier/README.md

 import { stub } from 'stubifier';

 const stubs = [{
+  // !! this url should be a 'sub' url of the Service Worker url
   url: 'api/projects/*/tasks', // Relative endpoint url, * can be used as a 'jocker'
   data: [
       {